Serving

 Ginger root

-1. Separate PORK RIBS and cut into lengths of about 2 inches.
-A sharp Chinese cleaver knife is perfect for this.
+1. Separate PORK RIBS and cut into lengths of 1-1/2 to 2 inches.
+A sharp Chinese cleaver knife driven by a soft faced mallet is perfect for this.
 Remove all excess fat.

 2. Bring plenty of Water to a high boil, add the ribs and let blanch for around 3 minutes.
 Rinse and drain well.